cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

 };

 int main() {
-  // 😱 Please don't use new!
+  // 😱 This will work but please don't use new!
   Base* ptr = new Derived;
   delete ptr;
 }